-How to say hello is probably the first thing anyone learns in their studies of Japanese.
+How to say "hello" is the first thing many learn in their studies of Japanese.

-Most will learn that this is the way to say hello in Japanese:
+Most learn that this is the way to say "hello" in Japanese:

 But are you really saying it correctly?

-In writing this section of the guide, I realized that back when I was a beginner, I was probably saying hello wrong.
+Back when I was a beginner, I was saying "hello" wrong.

 My pronunciation was wrong.

 Luckily, you can look like less of a dufus than me by reading this article.